 - I ate hot curries (they just gave me really bad heartburn)

-- Tried raspberry leaf tea (it didn’t work – and shouldn’t be used if at due date or overdue)
+- Tried raspberry leaf tea (it didn’t work though it might for you – and shouldn’t be used if at due date or overdue)

 - I’d heard that pineapple would help – I ate LOADS of pineapple.
 To no avail.